Home

 • FCC Class B - This class relates to home equipment such as computers.
 Class B certification is more difficult to obtain because the potential for RFI is greater in residential areas than in commercial areas.

-RFI can radiate from a computer that has a poorly designed cheap computer case or from one that has opened slots - slot covers not replaced.
+RFI can radiate from a computer that has a poorly designed case or from one that has opened slots - slot covers not replaced.
 Always replace slot covers.

 Maintaining your Cheap Computer Case